Sports fans who enjoy making bets on the NHL can occasionally get confused by the numbers and symbols used by bookmakers.

 Cricket is like betting on baseball in the sense it’s a very tactical sport.
 There are plenty of factors to think about before placing a bet.
 For example, cricket is often debated as being the toughest sport to win away from home.
 Some more elements to cricket betting include:

-Often a team’s advantage comes from having a strong battling line up or bowling attack.
-Knowing the line ups will help you decide if a team will try and outscore their opponents or bowl them out as quickly as possible.
+Often a team’s advantage comes from having a strong batting line-up or bowling attack.
+Knowing the lineups will help you decide if a team will try and outscore their opponents or bowl them out as quickly as possible.

 Teams will have a variety of different bowlers each with different techniques eg fast, straight line bowling or spinning.
 Each technique works better depending on the playing field, known as the ‘wicket’.